gcarty/gcarty.github.io/README.md

 		2304px		2304px		2304px		2304px		...			...			...			...
 	all the way up to
 		6144px		6144px		6144px		6144px		6144px		6144px		6144px		6144px

+2. There was an iterative DOM query in a for loop which was inefficient
+	- moved the dom query outside the loop and assigned its value to a Variable which was later used in the loop

+3. Simplified the pizza size selector by using a case statement which assigned a value of 25, 33.3 and 50
+	- the above values were mapped to newWidth and passed as a percentage